Best Ways To Get Flights To Israel On Points, Miles, And Credit Cards

-While generally points redemption center around the starting point of 42.5k (each way), as stated previously, because of dynamic pricing, flights could be cheaper or more expensive.
-For example, DansDeals reports seeing flights from TLV to Newark for 29.5k + $44.11 taxes, though such as a low cost is a one-off due to the current COVID pandemic.
+While generally, points redemption center around the starting point of 42.5k (each way), as stated previously, flights could be cheaper or more expensive because of dynamic pricing.
+For example, DansDeals reports seeing flights from TLV to Newark for 29.5k + $44.11 taxes, though such a low cost is a one-off due to the current COVID pandemic.

 In the photo below, you can see the most common point quantity required for economy, which is 42,500.
 Some other notes include the fact that on this random date, the direct flight from New York to Tel Aviv is the cheapest in terms of both points required, 42.5k and taxes levied, $5.60.
-The other option highlighted in the below image is that Star Alliance partners can be booked via United including here where Lufthansa would operate the EU-TLV leg.
-Lastly, as we mentioned, having the United credit card holds unique value for a variety of reasons but especially because it opens up exclusive access to award flights not available to those without the card.
+The other option highlighted in the below image is that Star Alliance partners can be booked via United, including here where Lufthansa would operate the EU-TLV leg.
+Lastly, as we mentioned, having the United credit card holds unique value for various reasons, but especially because it opens up exclusive access to award flights not available to those without the card.
 As can be seen in the image as well, United highlights the exclusive availability.

 While United is attractive for direct business flights on their Polaris product from the USA to Te Aviv, availability is notoriously difficult to find.
 Where it is available, it ranges from 75,000-180k.
 Flying via Europe either with a stopover or through United’s partners opens up availability significantly.
 Often the routes are “mixed cabin” where the USA-EU leg is in business while the EU-TLV leg is economy.

-While outside the scope of this discussion, for those more advanced and with an interest in seeing parts of Europe, United offers “the excursionist perk” which holds unique value (great explanation of options and ideas here beyond Israel specific trips).
+While outside the scope of this discussion, for those more advanced and with interest in seeing parts of Europe, United offers “the excursionist perk,” which holds unique value (great explanation of options and ideas here beyond Israel-specific trips).
 For other airlines, see this discussion about “open jaws.”